jimmo/ncss-embedded/chapters/5-grove-pwm-servos.md

-## Chapter 6 -- Grove
+## Chapter 5 -- Grove

 Grove is just a plug and socket to plug in stuff (called modules) like sensors or buttons!
+It was developed by Seeed Studios -- they sell a range of different devices and modules that connect to eachother using the Grove sockets.

 They have 4 pins:
 1. Signal (yellow)